phnmnl/workflow-demo/README.md

 ```

 ## Deploy microservices workflows using Chronos
 We prepared a Jupyter interactive notebook that you can use to get started with Chronos.
 You can download it [here](https://raw.githubusercontent.com/phnmnl/workflow-demo/master/Jupyter/Workflow.ipynb), and upload it to the Jupyter server that you previously deployed on MANTL.

+>**Note**
-Before going through that, please read a bit about [Chronos](https://mesos.github.io/chronos/).
+>Before going through the notebook, please read a bit about [Chronos](https://mesos.github.io/chronos/).